evgeni/katello-cvmanager/README.md

 `cvmanager promote` will iterate over all listed Composite Content Views and check if their latest version is promoted to Development, if it isn't the promote is triggered.

+## Update puppet modules
+A Content View includes specific versions of the puppet modules it includes.
+These can be set to always update to the latest version or to a fixed specific version number for the module.

+`cvmanager` can automatically update the modules to a specified version using `cvmanager puppet`

+    :puppet:
+      rhel7:
+        test-test1: 0.2.0
+        test-test2: 0.2.0
+        test-test3: 0.2.0

+This will publish the rhel7 Content View with the test-test1, test-test2, and test-test3 puppet modules all at version 0.2.0.
+Any puppet modules in the cv not mention in the config will behave as they would for any other publish (i.e. modules set to "latest" will be updated).

 ## Configuration

 Example configuration for `cvmanager`: